-13.1.2 Relationship with Campbelltown (Sustainable City) DCP
+13.1.2 Relationship to other parts of the DCP

 This DCP forms part of the Campbelltown (Sustainable City) DCP ('CSCDCP'), and provides additional controls and guidelines that apply specifically to development within Maryfields Estate.
 Where a development control is not specified in this Part, development is subject to all other relevant controls of CSCDCP.